 Traditional marketing makes use of tangible, physical material.
 The brain sees paper and canvas as “real” and information on them is committed to memory better.
 Hard copy is also easier to retrieve than trying to remember a page from the millions of pages on the internet.

 Mail and business cards elicit emotional responses and are absorbed internally more than text on a screen.
 Obviously, it depends on the recipient, because everyone responds to message mediums differently.
 Some people absorb text best, while some prefer graphics, some prefer video and some like audio.

-So, for the doomsday sayers out there, don’t hold your breath.
+So, for the doomssayers out there, don’t hold your breath.
 Traditional marketing is alive and well.